 The rate of growth also depends on which finger the nail is on.
-A 2007 study found that the fingernail on your little finger grow slower than other fingernails.
+A 2007 study found that the fingernail on your little finger grows slower than other fingernails.

-Your hormones can also affect the this rate.
+Your hormones can also affect this rate.
 Take pregnancy, for example.